 Sharing by Amit Kumar Khan

 The conference was held in a cruise.
 As it was my first time on a cruise, I felt nervous and lonely.
-To overcome those feeling, I met with other participants to discuss about our research areas and progress.
-The discussions were also platform to networks with overseas researchers, discuss on possible future collaborations and receive valuable suggestions from professors.
+To overcome those feelings, I met other participants to discuss about our research areas and progress.
+The discussions were also a platform to network with overseas researchers, discuss on future collaborations and receive valuable suggestions form professors.
 One of the memorable moments during the conference was when we watched movies on the top deck of the cruise after the presentations in the day.
-I was extremely happy when my names was announced for the best oral presentation award as it was unexpected and many professors as well as post doctorals presented their work.
+I was extremely happy when my name aws announced for the best oral presentation as it was unexpected and many professors as well as post doctorals presented their work.
 My advice to fellow students who are preparing their conference paper is to rehearse as many times as possible.
 This is to avoid stumbling during the presentation, especially during the introduction when you can grab the attention of participants to your work.

 Sharing by Chew Guan Pin